This cranberry orange relish is perfectly sweet and tart, requires no cooking, and is ready in less than 5 minutes. Perfect for Thanksgiving dinner!

-My mom has been making this cranberry orange relish at Thanksgiving and Christmas for as long as I can remember.
-Her version contains refined white sugar, but I’ve made it paleo-friendly!
+This cranberry orange relish has been a staple in my family at Thanksgiving and Christmas for as long as I can remember.
+The original version contains refined white sugar, but here I’ve made it paleo-friendly!

 It’s bright and citrusy, and you can adjust the sweetness to your liking.
 I like mine a bit tart.
 It’s best after sitting in the fridge for a day, after the flavors have had time to blend.
 It’ll keep in the fridge for a couple of weeks thanks to the citric acid, but you can also freeze for later!

 I love simple, flavorful things like this to liven up a meal.
 Eating healthy doesn’t have to be boring!
 Try it on a paleo biscuit for breakfast, a salad for lunch, or with a pork chop for dinner.
 We love to make Thanksgiving leftover salads, and this relish can transform a boring salad topped with turkey into something magical.

 A tart and lightly sweet cranberry-orange relish will brighten your Thanksgiving table and bring a new twist to a classic favorite.

 - 3 Tbsp honey or maple syrup